jbengtsson/thor-scsi-lib/python/examples/use_cases/inversion/radia/apple-ii/VALIDATION.md

 digests were correct, macOS `shasum -c` interpreted the size field as part of the filename.
 Version 0.2.5 separates sizes into `BYTES.txt` and restores the standard two-field checksum grammar.

+## Version 0.3.0 Daresbury prototype validation

+Environment-independent validation additionally covers:

+- explicit horizontal inter-array gap placement;
+- explicit end-block length override;
+- exact geometry and magnetization records;
+- per-row field analysis and combined-field superposition using a RADIA test double;
+- source-only CLI argument exposure for the new parameters.

+The refined HU56 prototype must still be executed against the user's real RADIA extension.
+Agreement with the published Daresbury field map is not established by the source tests or synthetic diagnostic smoke test.